argoproj/applicationset/examples/clusterDecisionResource/README.md

   statusListKey: clusters
   matchKey: name
 ```
-  * `apiVersion`    - This is the apiVersion of your duck resource
+  * `apiVersion`    - This is the apiVersion of your resource
-  * `kind`          - This is the plural kind of your duck resource
+  * `kind`          - This is the plural kind of your resource
   * `statusListKey` - Default is 'clusters', this is the key found in your resource's status that is a list of ArgoCD clusters.
   * `matchKey`      - Is the key name found in the cluster list, `name` and `clusterName` are the keys in the examples above.